-Fixed-Price and Unit-Rate Contracts - Revenue for our fixed-price and unit-rate contracts is recognized using the percentage-of-completion method based on contract costs incurred to date compared to total estimated contract costs (an input method).
+Long-term Contracts Satisfied Over Time - Revenue for our long-term contracts is recognized using the percentage-of-completion ("POC") method based on contract costs incurred to date compared to total estimated contract costs (an input method).
+Fixed-price contracts, or contracts with a more significant fixed-price component, generally provide us with greater control over project schedule and the timing of when work is performed and costs are incurred, and accordingly, when revenue is recognized.
+Unit-rate, T&M and cost-reimbursable contracts generally have more variability in the scope of work and provide our customers with greater influence over the timing of when we perform our work, and accordingly, such contracts often result in less predictability with respect to the timing of when revenue is recognized.
 Contract costs include direct costs, such as materials and labor, and indirect costs attributable to contract activity.
 Material costs that are significant to a contract and do not reflect an accurate measure of project completion are excluded from the determination of our contract progress.
 Revenue for such materials is only recognized to the extent of costs incurred.
-Revenue and gross profit for contracts accounted for using the percentage-of-completion method can be significantly affected by changes in estimated cost to complete such contracts.
-Significant estimates impacting the cost to complete a contract include: forecast costs of engineering, materials, equipment and subcontracts; forecast costs of labor and labor productivity; schedule durations, including subcontractor and supplier progress; contract disputes, including claims; achievement of contract using the progress of work is reflected in the period in which these changes become known, including, to the extent required, the reversal of profit recognized in prior periods and the recognition of losses expected to be incurred on contracts.
+Revenue and gross profit for contracts accounted for using the POC method can be significantly affected by changes in estimated cost to complete such contracts.
+Significant estimates impacting the cost to complete a contract include: forecast costs of engineering, materials, equipment and subcontracts; forecast costs of labor and labor productivity; schedule durations, including subcontractor and supplier progress; contract disputes, including claims; achievement of contractual performance requirements; and contingency, among others.
+Although our customers retain the right and ability to change, modify or discontinue further work at any stage of a contract, in the event our customers discontinue work, they are required to compensate us for the work performed to date.
+The cumulative impact of revisions in total cost estimates during the progress of work is reflected in the period in which these changes become known, including, to the extent required, the reversal of profit recognized in prior periods and the recognition of losses expected to be incurred on contracts.
 Due to the various estimates inherent in our contract accounting, actual results could differ from those estimates, which could result in material changes to our Financial Statements and related disclosures.
-See Note 2 for further discussion of projects with significant changes in estimated margins during the three and six months ended June 30, 2022 and 2021.
+See Note 2 for further discussion of projects with significant changes in estimated margins during the three and nine months ended September 30, 2022 and 2021.

-T&M Contracts - Revenue for our T&M contracts is recognized at contracted rates when the work is performed, the costs are incurred and collection is reasonably assured.
-Our T&M contracts provide for labor and materials to be billed at rates specified within the contract.
+Short-term Contracts and Contracts Satisfied at a Point In Time - Revenue for our short-term contracts (which includes revenue associated with our master services arrangements) and contracts that do not satisfy the criteria for revenue recognition over time is recognized when the work is performed or when control of the assets is transferred, the related costs are incurred and collection is reasonably assured.
 The consideration from the customer directly corresponds to the value of our performance completed at the time of invoicing.